-Targeted Insects: Alfalfa caterpillars, army cutworm caterpillars, variegated cutworm caterpillars, fall armyworm caterpillars, blue alfalfa aphid nymphs and adults, pea aphid nymphs and adults, spotted alfalfa aphid nymphs and adults, grasshopper nymphs and adults, lygus bug nymphs and adults, potato leafhopper nymphs and adults, stink bug nymphs and adults, twospotted spider mite nymphs and adults, alfalfa weevil larvae, and blister beetle adults.
+Tageted Insects: Fall armyworm caterpillars, beet armyworm caterpillars, grasshopper nymphs and adults pea aphid nymphs and adults, spotted alfalfa aphid nymphs and adults, potato leaf hopper nymphs and adults, lygus bug nymphs and adults, alfalfa weevil larvae, and twospotted spider mite nymphs and adults.

-Restrictions: Do not apply more than 0.12 lb ai/A in a single season.
-Do not apply more than 0.03 lb ai/A per cutting.
-Avoid application when bees are actively foraging.
+Restrictions: Do not apply more than 1.25 lb ai/A per cutting.
+Do not apply more than 2.5 lb ai/A in a single season.
+Do not retreat within 7 days.

-Imidan 2.5-EC, Imidan 70-W (phosmet) Mode of Action: 1B (organophosphates)
+Imidan 70-W (phosmet) Mode of Action: 1B (organophosphates)